 We hope you will join, participate, and help lead the healthcare sector.

-This new working group strives to bring together stakeholders in the health care security arena to develop solutions, identify best practices and facilitate the exchange of information that will result in a more efficient and secure use of cloud services and related practices.
-Goals include: Share ideas, white papers and new ways of working with cloud providers • Certifications, Checklist/Guidelines/Crosswalk for adoption or participation • Focus on and update management and specific laws or regulations • A Shared Services assessment for members to use for cloud adoption highlighting security gaps
+This new discussion group strives to bring together stakeholders in the health care security arena to develop solutions, identify best practices and facilitate the exchange of information that will result in a more efficient and secure use of cloud services and related practices.
+Goals include: Share ideas and new ways of working with cloud providers • Certifications, Checklist/Guidelines/Crosswalk for adoption or participation • Focus on and update management and specific laws or regulations • A Shared Services assessment for members to use for cloud adoption highlighting security gaps

 Cybersecurity Analytics Development (CAD) Working Group